Song

 How much did I Wanna Be Adored make in total?

-I Wanna Be Adored does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+I Wanna Be Adored does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does I Wanna Be Adored make per stream?